aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-A bit that specifies whether pivot item captions on the row axis are repeated on each printed page for pivot fields in tabular form.
+Indicates whether PivotItem names should be repeated at the top of each printed page.

 **Returns:**
 boolean